Professor Dr. Roger Matthews

 Rafał studied archaeology and the Hittite language at the University of Warsaw, from which he graduated in 1998.
 Since 1999 he has taught Ancient Near Eastern Archaeology at the Adam Mickiewicz University of Poznań.
 Since 2005 he has been professor of Ancient Near Eastern Archaeology.

 In 1985 to 1986 he worked on the Eski Mosul Dam Salvage project (Tell Rijim and Nemrik 9) in Iraq.
 In 2003 he spent 10 weeks in Babylon (Camp Alpha) on invitation of CPA SE.
-In 2011 directed the Kelek Mishik Field School in Iraqi Kurdistan.
-Since 2012 he has been leading a major survey project in Iraqi Kurdistan: the Upper Greater Zab Archaeological Reconnaissance (to be finished in 2018).
+In 2011 directed the Kelek Mishik Field School in the Kurdistan Region of Iraq.
+Since 2012 he has been leading a major survey project in the Kurdistan Region of Iraq: the Upper Greater Zab Archaeological Reconnaissance (to be finished in 2018).

-His field experience includes fieldwork in Egypt, Syria, Cyprus and Bulgaria.
+His field experience includes fieldwork in Egypt, the Syrian Arab Republic, Cyprus and Bulgaria.
 His publication record includes two books and more than 50 scientific papers in journals and essay collections.